Top things to do in Tasmania

 • Cradle Mountain walks

-Cradle Mountain/Lake St Clair National Park is where you'll find Tasmania's most famous view.
+Cradle Mountain-Lake St Clair National Park is where you'll find Tasmania's most famous view.
 Looking across Dove Lake to the cradle-shaped mountain is a classic Tassie experience.
-There are many options for walking in this park, including the Dove Lake Circuit, Cradle Valley Boardwalk, Marion's Lookout and the short-but-gorgeous Enchanted Walk.
+There are many options for walking in this park, including the Dove Lake Circuit, Crater Lake, Marion's Lookout and the short-but-gorgeous Enchanted Walk.
 If you want to see wombats in the wild, Ronny Creek is the place.

 • Overland Track hike

-Beginning in Cradle Mountain/Lake St Clair National Park, the Overland Track is a six-day hiking adventure.
-It takes you through deep World Heritage wilderness and there are some serious peaks for summiting along the way.
-You can do this track as a guided or self-guided journey, staying in huts or lodges.
+Traversing Cradle Mountain-Lake St Clair National Park, the Overland Track is a six-day hiking adventure.
+It takes you deep into World Heritage wilderness and there are some serious peaks for summiting along the way.
+You can experience this track as a guided or self-guided journey, staying in huts or lodges.
 Wildlife encounters are a sure thing, as well as a range of impeccable landscapes.

 • Freycinet National Park